GNOME/gobject-introspection/docs/website/annotations/giannotations.rst

   * - ``(nullable)``
     - parameters, return value
-    - Indicates that ``NULL`` may be a valid value for a parameter (in, out, inout), or return value (though note that return values which are only ``NULL`` when throwing an error should not be annotated as ``(nullable)``).
+    - Indicates that ``NULL`` may be a valid value for a parameter (in, out, inout), or return value (though note that return and out values which are only ``NULL`` when throwing an error should not be annotated as ``(nullable)``).
     - :commit:`1.42 <1459ff3e>`